w-avw/Database-with-AI-Analysis/Layer-9-Wordpress-and-Word/make-com-configuration.md

 ### Step 1: Create Custom Webhook
 1. Add Custom Webhook module as trigger
 2. Click "Add" to create new webhook
-3. Copy the generated webhook URL
+3. Copy the generated webhook URL from the Custom Webhook module in Make.com
+4. In WordPress, navigate to Settings > Word Integration
+5. Paste the webhook URL into the "Webhook URL" field (this connects Make.com to the plugin; see `word-integration.php` line with `$this->webhook_url = get_option('word_integration_webhook_url', '');`)
-4. Configure to accept JSON data
+6. Configure the webhook module in Make.com to accept JSON data
 5. Set up data structure with these fields:
    - action (text)
    - title (text, optional)